-Community engagement activities will not be limited to the pre-implementation phase but will continue during implementation and through results dissemination to assure that the study is reflective of the needs of the local community.
-Similar to community engagement efforts conducted for the NIEHS GuLF study, the RAPIDD study team will establish contacts with representative worker organizations, worker unions and other worker advocacy groups to identify the primary issues of concern locally and to discuss study implementation issues.
+Community engagement activities will not be limited to the pre-implementation phase but will continue during implementation and through results dissemination to assure that any study developed is reflective of the needs of the local community.
+Similar to community engagement efforts conducted for the NIEHS Gulf Long-term Follow-up Study (GuLF) study, the UT-RAPIDD study team will establish contacts with local community organizations, local and state emergency responder groups, and other advocacy and/or responder groups (for example, the Red Cross and Volunteer Organizations Active during a Disaster [VOAD]) to identify the primary issues of concern locally and to discuss study implementation issues.
 A community advisory group (further discussed in Section 2.5.1) will be established to coordinate a systematic approach to obtaining continuous feedback from the targeted cohort.

-2.5.1 Disaster Responder Community Advisory Group
+2.5.1 Community Advisory Group

-After disaster strikes, a Community Advisory Group will be created to provide continued advice on the study and outreach efforts.
-The group will consist of up to 15 members representing local communities, organizations representing worker groups, as well as various occupational groups and is expected to engage in the following activities:
+After disaster strikes and an amended protocol have been approved by IRB, a Community Advisory Group will be convened to provide continued advice on the study and outreach efforts.
+The group will consist of up to 15 members representing local communities, organizations representing responder groups, as well as various occupational groups and is expected to engage in the following activities:

-- Facilitate dialogue between disaster responder community members and the study team - Identify effective communication strategies and vehicles tailored to the disaster responder communities' needs - Assist in the dissemination of study related information locally and regionally - Host disaster responder community meetings - Proactively identify issues of concern with study implementation and options for resolutions - Retain participants in the registry over time
+- Facilitate dialogue between affected community members and the study team - Identify effective communication strategies and vehicles tailored to the communities' needs - Assist in the dissemination of study-related information locally and regionally - Host community meetings - Proactively identify issues of concern with study implementation and options for resolutions - Retain participants in the registry over time